Scientific method: Beliefs and biases

 A historical example is the belief that the legs of a galloping horse are splayed at the point when none of the horse's legs touch the ground, to the point of this image being included in paintings by its supporters.
 However, the first stop-action pictures of a horse's gallop by Eadweard Muybridge showed this to be false, and that the legs are instead gathered together.

 Another important human bias that plays a role is a preference for new, surprising statements (see Appeal to novelty), which can result in a search for evidence that the new is true.
 Poorly attested beliefs can be believed and acted upon via a less rigorous heuristic.

 Goldhaber and Nieto published in 2010 the observation that if theoretical structures with "many closely neighboring subjects are described by connecting theoretical concepts, then the theoretical structure acquires a robustness which makes it increasingly hard – though certainly never impossible – to overturn".
 When a narrative is constructed its elements become easier to believe.

 (Fleck 1979) notes "Words and ideas are originally phonetic and mental equivalences of the experiences coinciding with them. ...
 Such proto-ideas are at first always too broad and insufficiently specialized. ...
 Once a structurally complete and closed system of opinions consisting of many details and relations has been formed, it offers enduring resistance to anything that contradicts it".
 Sometimes, these relations have their elements assumed a priori, or contain some other logical or methodological flaw in the process that ultimately produced them.
 Donald M. MacKay has analyzed these elements in terms of limits to the accuracy of measurement and has related them to instrumental elements in a category of measurement.
 (Note: The scientific method requires testing and validation a posteriori before ideas are accepted.)

 Deductive and inductive reasoning

 The idea of there being two opposed justifications for truth has shown up throughout the history of scientific method as analysis versus synthesis, non-ampliative/ampliative, or even confirmation and verification.
 (And there are other kinds of reasoning.)
 One to use what is observed to build towards fundamental truths – and the other to derive from those fundamental truths more specific principles.

-Deductive reasoning is the building of knowledge based on what has been shown to be true before.
-It requires the assumption of fact established prior, and, given the truth of the assumptions, a valid deduction guarantees the truth of the conclusion.
-Inductive reasoning builds knowledge not from established truth, but from a body of observations.
-It requires stringent scepticism regarding observed phenomena, because cognitive assumptions can distort the interpretation of initial perceptions.
+Deductive reasoning derives specific conclusions from established general principles—if the premises are true, the conclusion must be true.
+Inductive reasoning builds general principles from observations—conclusions are probable but not guaranteed.
+Scientific inquiry employs both: induction generates hypotheses from observations; deduction predicts testable consequences.
+This process requires stringent scepticism regarding observed phenomena, because cognitive assumptions can distort the interpretation of initial perceptions.